Rajesh282000/Hotel-Reservation-System/README.md

 # Hotel Reservation System
 <br>
 This is a simple Java application for managing hotel reservations.
-The system allows users to perform various actions such as reserving a room, viewing reservations, updating reservations, deleting reservations, and getting room numbers based on reservation IDs and guest names.
+The system allows users to perform various actions such as reserving a room, viewing reservations, updating reservations, deleting reservations, and getting room numbers based on reservation IDs and guest names.<br>

 **Features**
 <br>